decentraland/adr/docs/ADR-14-l1-l2-governance-smart-contracts-architecture.md

 ### Cons

-- A lot of MANA locked on each layers
+- A lot of MANA locked on each layer.

-- Voting Power devided between layers which can not be sum for on-chain voting.
+- Voting Power divided between layers that can not be summed for on-chain voting.

 ### Implications